chermehdi/chermehdi-blog/content/posts/dd-chronicles/kv/kv-architecture-protocol.md

 }
 ```

-The code part for the write path is quite similar, we will define a `Writer` to
+The code part for the write path is quite similar, we will define a `Writer`
-struct to attach our methods later, the struct itself is just a marker, but it
+struct to attach our methods to, the struct itself is just a marker, but it
 can contain state later as we see fit.

 The new thing that will be added is a dependency on a library called [tokio](https://github.com/tokio-rs/tokio).

 The support for asynchronous programming in Rust is a join effort between the
 language team and the libraries, the tokio library provides an asynchronous
 runtime for doing network programming, with numerous utilities to help
-develop highly performant scalable software, but for now we are only going to
+develop highly performant and scalable software, but for now we are only going to
 leverage a small subset of its features.

 All of our data reading has been done on a `Cursor` type in a **synchronous**